Year 2

 This will be set at the following times:

-Home learning will be given out on a Monday (English) and will be due in on the following Monday.
-Maths Home learning will be sent home on a Friday to be returned the following Friday.
+Home learning will be given out on a Friday (English and Maths ) and will be due in on the following Friday.
+Spelling Home learning will be sent home on a Friday to be quized on the following Friday.

 Home learning will bet sent home in a paper format.
 Sometimes we will send the learning on Teams.